Vedingrot/decimal_type/README.md

 ## Information

-The Decimal value type represents decimal numbers ranging from positive 79,228,162,514,264,337,593,543,950,335 to negative 79,228,162,514,264,337,593,543,950,335.
-The Decimal value type is appropriate for financial calculations that require large numbers of significant integral and fractional digits and no round-off errors.
+The Decimal value type represents decimal numbers ranging from 7.9e+29 to -7.9e+29  The Decimal value type is appropriate for financial calculations that require large numbers of significant integral and fractional digits and no round-off errors.
 The Decimal type does not eliminate the need for rounding.
 Rather, it minimizes errors due to rounding.

 The concept of a decimal number is implemented through a structure that stores an array of 4 elements of the int type and one element of the